GroupProject2020/Ovito/doc/python/introduction/rendering.rst

     >>> cell.display.enabled = False         # This hides the simulation cell

-The visual display of particles is controlled by a :py:class:`~ovito.vis.ParticleVis` object, which is attached to the position :py:class:`~ovito.data.ParticleProperty`.
+The visual display of particles is controlled by a :py:class:`~ovito.vis.ParticlesVis` object, which is attached to the position :py:class:`~ovito.data.ParticleProperty`.
 For example, to display cubic particles, we would write::

     >>> pos = node.source.particle_properties.position      # ParticleProperty storing the positions
-    >>> pos.display.shape = ParticleDisplay.Shape.Square
+    >>> pos.display.shape = ParticlesVis.Shape.Square

 .. note::